Avoiding Liability Bulletin – October 1, 2011

 • Never undertake a procedure or treatment, or use patient care equipment, if you are not competent or proficient to do so;

 • Follow principles of good documentation, whether in the form of paper or electronic documentation;

 • Communicate any changes in a patient’s condition with those who need to know the information, such as the physician, nurse manager, and/or other staff members;

 • Carefully and regularly monitor patients for any changes, whether positive or negative; and

-• If a registered nurse or nurse practitioner, remember to assess patients initially and on an on-going basis thereafter, utilizing input from licensed professional nurses and other nurse staff members.
+• If a registered nurse (RN), remember to assess patients initially and on an on-going basis thereafter, utilizing input from licensed professional nurses (LPNs), licensed vocational nurses (LVNs) and other nurse staff members.

 I hope you will submit comments about liability concerns you may have in your practice and that you will share concerns and comments about other issues that affect you as a practicing nurse professional for future Bulletins.
 It is my objective that this Bulletin becomes useful to you as a tool to learn more about the law and your nursing practice.